New Hampshire Federal Criminal Defense Lawyer

 - Asserting Affirmative Defenses – Unlike a typical legal defense, an affirmative defense does not focus on disputing that certain acts were committed, but instead focuses on showcasing that these acts do not constitute a crime under the circumstances involved.

 - Challenging the Sufficiency of the Government’s Case – The federal prosecution has to prove beyond a reasonable doubt that you are in fact guilty of the crimes alleged against you.
 In order to accomplish this, the U.S. Attorney’s Office must prove that numerous “elements,” of a federal crime are present in order to prove guilt and secure a conviction.

 About Oberheiden, P.C. | Federal Criminal Trial Lawyers Serving All of New Hampshire

-Oberheiden, P.C.’s team of New Hampshire federal criminal defense lawyers is led by our founding attorney, Dr. Nick Oberheiden.
+Our founding attorney, Dr. Nick Oberheiden, leads Oberheiden, P.C.’s team of New Hampshire federal criminal defense attorneys.
 Our defense team is comprised of numerous senior attorneys, many of whom served with the U.S. Department of Justice (DOJ) or as prosecutors prior to entering private practice.
 Our law firm has garnered a national reputation for federal litigation excellence all across the U.S., and not just in New Hampshire.